 Between Two Worlds

 Between Two Worlds: My Life and Captivity in Iran has been released in Italian and in Portuguese in Brazil.
-It has also been released in Danish, in German (also available in Switzerland and Austria), in Dutch in the Netherlands (also available in Denmark), in Turkish, and in Farsi.
-The English-language paperback edition was released in April 2011, and the Spanish, Polish, and Kurdish editions are on the way.
+It has also been released in Danish, in German (also available in Switzerland and Austria), in Dutch, in Turkish, in Polish, and in Farsi.
+The English-language paperback edition was released in April 2011, and it is also available on Kindle.

 BETWEEN TWO WORLDS